petervandijck/mymarketingpages/README.md

 ```bash
 php artisan vendor:publish --tag=marketing-pages-routes
 ```

+Finally, delete your home / route in web.php and delete the home view in /views

 ## Usage
 - Marketing routes are in a separate /routes/marketing.php file
 - Views are in /views/marketing/